manyeya/spane/README.md

 > Build your own automation platform, workflow builder, or embed powerful orchestration into any application.

+> [!WARNING]
+> **Experimental Project** - SPANE is currently an experiment and proof-of-concept.
+It is **not production-ready** and has not been battle-tested.
+Use at your own risk and expect breaking changes.

-SPANE is an embeddable, workflow orchestration engine built on BullMQ and Redis.
-It's the **infrastructure layer** that enables you to create automation platforms, visual workflow builders, and intelligent job orchestration systems - without building the complex engine from scratch.
+SPANE is an embeddable workflow orchestration engine built on BullMQ and Redis.
+It's designed to be the **infrastructure layer** that could enable you to create automation platforms, visual workflow builders, and intelligent job orchestration systems - without building the complex engine from scratch.

 [![TypeScript](https://img.shields.io/badge/TypeScript-5.0+-blue.svg)](https://www.typescriptlang.org/)
 [![Bun](https://img.shields.io/badge/Bun-1.0+-orange.svg)](https://bun.sh/)